kkayacan/filterable-news-api/README.md

 ```
 mysql -u root -p
 CREATE DATABASE dbname DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
-GRANT ALL ON dbname.* TO 'dbuser'@'localhost' IDENTIFIED BY 'password';FLUSH PRIVILEGES;
+GRANT ALL ON dbname.* TO 'dbuser'@'localhost' IDENTIFIED BY 'password';
+FLUSH PRIVILEGES;
 EXIT;
 ```
 5. Clone this repo as public_html will be document root